 Looking for the best pediatric dentist for your child?
 You’ve come to the right place.
 Coastal Kids Dental & Braces provides the highest quality care in a fun, friendly setting.
 And guess what?
 Many of our patients ask, “When can I come back?”
 Imagine that!
-Coastal Kids Dental & Braces—where healthy comes with a big dose of happy.
+Coastal Kids Dental & Braces—We make going to the dentist fun!

 For your convenience, we file insurance claims on your behalf and provide you with an ESTIMATE of what your insurance plan will pay, as well as, offer payment options for any remaining balance.
 If your insurance does not pay after 60 days, the remaining balance will be guarantor responsibility.
 Please confirm your insurance acceptance when you make your appointment.
 If you have a change in your insurance, please notify our office at least 24 hours before your appointment.
 It is our mission to provide you with affordable, high-quality treatment that fits your budget.
 Please ask our administrative team how we can help!

 Self-pay patients receive a 25% discount when paid in full.
 We accept cash, check, all major credit cards as well as Care Credit at the time of service.

 - BCBS State Plus

 Your child’s teeth and jaw will undergo many changes from the time they’re born until they reach full maturity as adults.
 Here’s a look at the stages of dental development.